Twenty years of service. Fifteen years in construction. One family business built for the next generation — right here in West Monroe, Louisiana.

 Everything I build is ultimately for Harper and Morgan.
 Generational wealth isn't an accident — it's a plan executed daily.

-Monroe is home.
+West Monroe is home.
 800+ relationships built over 20 years.
-I'm invested in seeing this community grow and thrive.
+Invested in seeing Northeast Louisiana grow and thrive.